NeilCannon/omnibus/README.md

 Note that there is no simple 'get' method to return a value from the Bus - a Subscriber is always required.
 This encourages a style of programming where the calling code makes less assumptions about which order things happen in, which leads to more robust code.
+It doesn't matter which order publish/subscribe happen in, the Bus will ensure that all Subscribers receive the published value.
 This style also means you worry less about what is initialised when and you need less guard checks and flags.
+See the demo directory for a simple demo app.

 #### Where would I use this?
 Anywhere you need to share data between different parts of your app.
 The most common way is to implement Providers for external (web) APIs that your app calls, and have your Activities/Fragments subscribe to them.